 Sometimes cars are stranger than fiction, not to mention the people that cause them to happen.
 I feel humbled and privileged to share with you what is undoubtedly the most awesome find ever at Curbside Classic.
-This 1973 Dodge Coronet has been hidden away for thirty-seven years in an Oregon State Police storage facility, but due to the state’s huge budget deficit it has been designated as surplus property and is now being offered for sale.
+This 1973 Dodge Coronet had been hidden away for thirty-seven years in an Oregon State Police storage facility, but due to the state’s budget deficit it has been designated as surplus property and is now being offered for sale.
 How it came to be, and why it only served for a few months before being banished from Oregon’s highways is a remarkable story that can finally be told.

 Early tests were encouraging.
 Janutz and another senior trooper set themselves to developing the operating protocols, and reported that with the proper coordination, excellent results could be obtained, especially so when the “rear” driver was fully engaged in assisting the “lead” driver.
 Simply the effect of seeing the Coronet flying down the interstate seemingly backwards at high rates of speed had a significant impact on reducing average traffic speed.
 The Coronet was now dubbed the CoronoroC.

 But the full potential of Capt.
 Janutz’ brainchild had never been envisioned by him until one fateful day.
 He and the other test driver found that if both of them simultaneously dialed in full right or left lock with their steering wheels, the CoronoroC would crab down the freeway in an almost perpendicular manner, covering the better part of all three lanes.
 Needless to say, the effect was riveting, especially to the speeders who saw a sideways double-ended Coronet rapidly approaching in their rear view mirrors.
+It was also highly effective in damming up traffic behind it, as it crabbed down the freeway as a form of rolling road-block to keep everyone behind it at exactly 55.

 Not only were speeding ticket yields up, but numerous drivers admitted to being under the influence without ever being questioned about their sobriety.
 Captain Janutz was looking like a hero, and encouraged to put in for a promotion.
 Chrysler fleet sales was contacted about building fifty identical vehicles.
 Given the dearth of civilian Coronet sales in1974, Chrysler was quite interested in making a deal, once they could work out certain obstacles with the UAW.
 The union was afraid the double-fronted cars might be construed to be cast-off “Monday cars”, and reflect badly on them.
+Chrysler agreed that the cars would be built only on Tuesdays, Wednesdays, and Thursdays.

 Other teams managed a coordinated take-off in one direction, but still lacked the skills to finesse the twin steering systems.
 At worst, the CoronoroC took off with both ends on opposite lock, causing it to to make remarkably tiny 360 degree turns in the median at surprisingly fast speeds.
 That did have the effect of slowing traffic, but without the attendant ticket revenue.

 But once the taste of twin-engine all-wheel drive acceleration had been experienced, it was not let go so easily.
-So the CoronoroC received its final modification, an auxiliary one-speed transmission that could reverse the output of the main transmission.
+So the CoronoroC received a modification, an auxiliary one-speed transmission that could reverse the output of the main transmission.
 Due to the program’s now shaky status, the funding for only one unit was procured.
 It was operated by a modified B&M floor shifter.

 In order to avoid the ill-effects of facing backwards, rear drivers increasingly pushed the limits of the the full-lock “crabbing” maneuver, to the point of trying to overtake the “front” driver, and put himself in the lead.
 Needless to say, in addition to premature wear on the CV joints, this led to some spectacular spins, unless the drivers were remarkably coordinated and not working at cross-purposes.
-Only Janutz and his partner mastered this, and would routinely switch off the lead at high speed, in a maneuver so bizarre and difficult to describe, it was simply referred to as “doing a Janus”.
+Only Janutz and his partner mastered this trick, and would routinely switch off the lead at high speed, in a maneuver so bizarre and difficult to describe, it was simply referred to as “doing a Janutz”.

 April Fools?